kailaix/ADCME.jl/docs/src/parallel.md

 # Parallel Computing

-## Manually Place Operators on Devices
-ADCME backend TensorFlow treats each operator as the smallest computation unit.
-Users are allowed to manually assign the device locations for each operator.
+The ADCME backend, TensorFlow, treats each operator as the smallest computation unit.
+Users are allowed to manually assign each operator to a specific device (GPU, CPU, or TPU).
 This is usually done with the `@pywith tf.device("/cpu:0")` syntax.
-For example, if we want to create a variable `a` and compute $sin(a)$ on `GPU:0` we can write
+For example, if we want to create a variable `a` and compute $\sin(a)$ on `GPU:0` we can write
 ```julia
 @pywith tf.device("/GPU:0") begin
     global a = Variable(1.0)